 9. Find Discounts and Coupons

-Several downtown casinos offer 25% off coupons for daytime SlotZilla flights.
+Several downtown Las Vegas casinos offer 25% off coupons for daytime SlotZilla flights.
 You can usually find these coupons at the casino’s players club desk.
-Also, take advantage of military and locals discounts.
-Active members of the military, as well as seniors 65 and older, get 20% off their flight.

 10. Take Care With Your Underwear

 No, really.
 You’re dangling over thousands of people looking up at you.
-Short skirts probably aren’t the best idea, and don’t inadvertently flash the masses by going commando.
+Short skirts probably aren’t the best idea.
+Also, you don’t want to inadvertently flash the masses by going commando.